flocsy/VibraTest/README.md

-# Vibe & Tone Profile Test
+# Vibe & Tone Profile Editor

 ## Usage

-For CIQ developers: edit and try VibeProfile, ToneProfile and the built-in tones.
+This app is for CIQ developers: edit and try how the VibeProfile feels like and how the ToneProfile and the built-in tones sound like.

 1. Open VibraTest app on the watch
 2. Open the settings in ConnectIQ app